juli3erickson/juli3erickson/README.md

 - 👋 Hi, I’m @juli3erickson
 - 👀 I’m interested in all things to do with software engineering (i.e scripting, webscraping, web development, data science, machine learning)
-- 🌱 I’m currently learning python
+- 🌱 I’m currently developing mastery in python and beginning to learn JavaScript
-- 💞️ I’m looking to collaborate on a sftware engineering project
+- 💞️ I’m looking to collaborate on a software engineering project
 - 📫 How to reach me ...

 <!---